 - 12.3.
 Scholars who submit their thesis for examination before the last date allowable under the Funding Term must stop drawing any remaining funds from their Scholarship account at the end of the month of submission. - 12.4.
 Should a Scholar be unable for any reason (including medical reasons) to pursue his/her project in accordance with these Terms and Conditions, the Council and the HEI Research Office must be informed by the Scholar as soon as possible, and no later than two weeks of such a situation coming to her/his attention.
-In such situations, Council will have regard to the usual conventions of the Scholar's HEI.
+In such situations, Council will have regard to the usual http://research.ie/assets/uploads/2017/05/irish research council maternity leave policy fin al 2016.pdf

-- However, given the basis on which Scholarships are awarded, the Council reserves the right to withdraw or suspend the Scholarship. - 12.5.
+- conventions of the Scholar's HEI.
+However, given the basis on which Scholarships are awarded, the Council reserves the right to withdraw or suspend the Scholarship. - 12.5.
 The Council recognises that for personal, professional or other reasons, a Scholar may wish to terminate her/his Scholarship prematurely.
 This action should not be taken without prior consultation with Council. - 12.6.
 Where the Scholar intends to prematurely terminate the Scholarship, the Council will require evidence of academic progress to the date of departure.
 In the event that the Council deems the Scholar's progress inadequate, the Council may pursue the Scholar or the HEI or both for reimbursement of the amounts expended. - 12.7.
 If the Scholar terminates a Scholarship, the Council is not responsible for continuing to pay funds to the HEI.
 The Council may seek to recover some or all the funds allocated or used. - 12.8.
 The Council reserves the right to suspend or terminate the Scholarship and/or require reimbursement by the HEI as the recipient of the Scholarship fund of some or all payments as have already been made to the Scholar if, in the opinion of the Council, there has been a material breach of the Terms and Conditions as outlined in this document.